wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 2. After deployment, note down the contract address.
 You may check the contract on the [Celo Alfajores Explorer](https://alfajores.celoscan.io/){target=\_blank}.

-You can find the full code for the `deployReceiver.js` below.

-??? code "deployReceiver.js"

-    ```javascript
-    --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-6.js"
-    ```

 ## Send a Cross-Chain Message